MikeiLL/mz-mindbody-api/readme.txt

 == Changelog ==

 = 2.2.2 =
-* Using bootstrap gallery to optionally display staff page
+* Using bootstrap gallery to optionally display staff page as gallery
 * Hopefully adding the new CSS won't cause theme conflicts.

 = 2.2.0 =